ckaestne/seai/lectures/21_usability/usability.md

 >“So, this week, I realized that I don't use my IA nearly as much as I thought I did.
 I do use it often.
 However it's very much normally the same like five things over and over again."

-Poor UX design => User settles on a suboptimal mental model & fails to benefit from the full capabilities of AI.
+* Poor UX design => User settles on a suboptimal mental model & fails to benefit from the full capabilities of AI.
+* Q. What are some possible ways to improve user's mental model?
+  Onboarding?
+Explaining outcomes?

 <!-- references -->